Wonderful Varieties: A geometrical realization: Abstract

 \section{Abstract}

-We give a geometrical realization of wonderful varieties by means of a suitable class of invariant Hilbert schemes.
-Consequently, we prove Luna's conjecture asserting that wonderful varieties are classified by combinatorial invariants, called spherical systems.
+A geometrical realization of wonderful varieties by means of a suitably chosen class of invariant Hilbert schemes is given.
+As a consequence, Luna's conjecture asserting that wonderful varieties are classified by combinatorial invariants, called spherical systems, is proved.